aregtech/areg-sdk/examples/22_pubsub/ReadMe.md

 ## Conclusion

 The **22_pubsub** project showcases a scalable implementation of the Pub/Sub model, supporting effective communication between distributed processes with **Object RPC** and **IPC**.
-By leveraging the AREG SDK’s service discovery and fault tolerance, the project provides a reliable and flexible solution for real-time data distribution in multi-process environments.
+By leveraging the AREG SDKï¿½s service discovery and fault tolerance, the project provides a reliable and flexible solution for real-time data distribution in multi-process environments.
 This project is suited for scenarios requiring efficient, continuous data streams, demonstrating how publishers and subscribers interact smoothly in a distributed system.